Slightly Dangerous

-Slightly Dangerous is a 1943 American romantic comedy film starring Lana Turner and Robert Young.
-The screenplay concerns a bored young woman in a dead-end job who runs away to New York City and ends up impersonating the long-lost daughter of a millionaire.
-The film was directed by Wesley Ruggles and written by Charles Lederer and George Oppenheimer from a story by Aileen Hamilton.
-According to Turner Classic Movies film historian Robert Osborne, one sequence early in the film - in which Lana Turner's character does her job at the soda fountain while blindfolded - was actually directed by an uncredited Buster Keaton.
+Slightly Dangerous is a 1943 American screwball comedy film directed by Wesley Ruggles and starring Lana Turner, Robert Young, Walter Brennan, and Dame May Whitty.
+The film follows a bored young woman in a dead-end job who runs away to New York City and ends up impersonating the long-missing daughter of a millionaire.
+The screenplay was written by Charles Lederer and George Oppenheimer from a story by Aileen Hamilton.